Take the next step

 The VCU paralegal certificate program is a six-month noncredit certificate program designed to advance legal industry skills and career options.
 We focus on practical knowledge in the law profession to prepare you to be competitive in a legal career search.

 These classes, offered in the fall and spring semesters, introduce adult learners to different cultures and assist them in becoming interculturally competent and exposed to world languages.
 Language classes are conversation-based with an emphasis on oral fluency and listening, and have included Conversational Spanish, German, Italian, French, Spanish for Law Enforcement, Medical Spanish, Arabic, and American Sign Language.
-Faculty and staff may be eligible to use a tuition waiver for these 1-credit courses.
+Faculty and staff may be eligible to use a tuition benefit for these 1-credit courses.

 In partnership with the VCU College of Engineering, noncredit professional development classes are offered to entry-level scientists, engineers and managers in manufacturing and technology, and are appropriate as on-boarding for new employees.
 Networking and educational sessions have also been available for alumni and industry professionals through the VCU College of Engineering Alumni Board.
 Participants may be eligible to receive professional development hours for licensure.